osism/metalbox/README.md

 11. Run `osism apply network` to sync the network configuration.
 12. Run `osism apply facts` to sync the facts.
 13. Run `osism apply chrony` to sync the NTP configuration.
+14. If the Metalbox is to be used as an Ubuntu repository server for nodes inside the Cloudpod do all steps in "Using the Metalbox as an Ubuntu repository server" <ins>OR</ins>
+    disable the use of the Metalbox as repository server by running `disable-repository.sh`.
-14. Use the file `sonic-export.img` as virtual media (vHDD).
+15. Use the file `sonic-export.img` as virtual media (vHDD).
-15. Run `deploy-sonic.sh` to deploy the SONiC ZTP services.
+16. Run `deploy-sonic.sh` to deploy the SONiC ZTP services.
 Afterwards remove the virtual media (vHDD).
-16. Run `deploy-infrastructure.sh` to deploy the infrastructure services.
+17. Run `deploy-infrastructure.sh` to deploy the infrastructure services.
-17. Run `deploy-openstack.sh` to Deploy the OpenStack services.
+18. Run `deploy-openstack.sh` to Deploy the OpenStack services.
-18. Upload the Ironic image files to `/opt/httpd/data/root`.
+19. Upload the Ironic image files to `/opt/httpd/data/root`.
-19. Run `osism sync ironic` to sync the baremetal nodes.
+20. Run `osism sync ironic` to sync the baremetal nodes.
+21. Optional: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".

 ### Optional steps